Österlen Line: History

-After SJ in 1991 decided to terminate freight traffic on the section from Köpingebro to Simrishamn, the traffic was taken over by Österlentåg AB.
-The company filed for bankruptcy in 1994.
-Eventually Sydtåg started freight traffic, but it also had to fold.
 In 1996 the Ystad Line was electrified, allowing the Österlen Line to also be electrified.
 In 1997, Malmöhus County and Kristianstad County were merged to create Skåne County, resulting in the Skåne Commuter Rail being extended from Ystad to Simrishamn.
 Electrification started in 2001, resulting in the line being closed several summers.
 At the same time, the line received several upgrades.
 The electric traction was taken into use on 20 September 2003.
+In 2006 the Sugar refinery in Köpingebro closed it was the last remaining cargo customer on the line and as a result Green Cargo ended operations on the line, no cargo has been transported on the line since then.
+In 2022 a new passing loop was built in Gärsnäs.